Most trusted astrology platform worldwide

 Families all over India — from Tamil Nadu down south to Rajasthan up north — have picked names this way for generations.
 The reasoning is that a name matching the child's birth star vibrates at the right frequency for that child.
 Believe in it or call it superstition, the practice has survived centuries and that says something on its own.

 Try the calculator above and see what letter you get.
+You can also generate a free birth chart to see the complete planetary picture.

 02